Integrating PKCE authentication & cross entitlement for Piano

 To find your Public Key, go to Google Play Console > Monetisation setup > and scroll down to Licensing:

-For Google Play, you'll need a service account that's been granted access to the Subscriptions API > https://developers.google.com/android-publisher#subscriptions
+For the Service account, you'll need a Google service account that's been granted access to the Subscriptions API > https://docs.pugpig.com/360014073437-Google-Play-Universal-Receipt-Store-Auth

 Linking terms to App Store product IDs

-If you sell in-app purchase subscriptions and wish to enable receipt postback, we need everything in the section above, plus the Term IDs for the external terms set up in Piano (there will be a separate one for iOS & for Google Play), along with which in-app purchase Product IDs they map to.
+If you sell in-app subscriptions and wish to enable cross entitlement, we'll also need the Term IDs for the external terms set up in Piano (separate for iOS & for Google Play), along with which in-app purchase Product IDs they map to.
 For instance Term ID TM19OE92ABBZ = com.yourapp.sub.1month

 To create a Piano term that links to an App Store product go to Piano > Manage > Terms > New and select EXTERNAL SERVICE.
-Once you've given the term a name and description and selected which resource the term should give access to, add the product ID of the associated App Store subscription in the field 'Product ID'.
+Once you've given the term a name and description and selected which resource the term should give access to click create, then you'll see the option to add the product ID of the associated App Store subscription in the field 'Product ID'.